-The welcoming and historic Capitol of Minnesota, Saint Paul is one half of the stunning Twin Cities.
-It has a population of about 300,000 and urban parts of Minneapolis right at the doorstep.
+The welcoming and historic capital of Minnesota, Saint Paul is one-half of the stunning Twin Cities.
+It has a population of about 300,000 and urban parts of Minneapolis are right at its doorstep.

 The stunning Capitol buildings attract a crowd for the statues and monuments.
 There is a lot to do and see in Saint Paul.
 The buzzing hub in the state has enough things to do in St. Paul to keep you busy.

 No matter your traveler’s personality, you will certainly have a great time exploring Saint Paul.
 You can explore the rich history, shop to your heart’s delight, learn about the human body and science, or go for a hike.

 When it comes to the things to do in Saint Paul, it will not disappoint you.

 Table of Contents

-- Here are the top 16 things to do in Saint Paul, Minnesota
+- Fun & Best Things to Do in Saint Paul, Minnesota

 - 2. Head to the Cathedral of Saint Paul